Nimdy/Dedicated_Valheim_Server_Script/README.md

 __*Please do not use the Hosting Companies Command Line Interface when executing this script.
 Download putty and connect to your server via SSH.
 Download Putty here:https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html
-If you know how to use SSH already, then you already know.*__
+If you know how to use SSH already, then you already know.*__  Thanks mscard02

 1.Install GIT to pull down script